bdeckard92/dupUT/01-Class-Content/09-NodeJS/01-Activities/Git-Guide/README.md

     git clone git@github.com:<YOUR_GITHUB_USERNAME>/forking-tutorial.git && cd forking-tutorial
     ```

-6. Run the following command to see that the remote URL for the repository is set to your own personal Github
+6. Run the following command to see that the remote URL for the repository is set to your own personal GitHub:

     ```sh
     git remote -v